spatie/icalendar-generator/README.md

     ...
 ```

-Want timezones in each event of the calendar?
+Want timezones in each event of the calendar, then add `withTimezones` to your `Calendar`:

 ``` php
 Calendar::create()